Attorney General Bob Ferguson

 Last year, the state auditor found more than 250 violations of open government laws that could expose the state to expensive lawsuits, Ferguson said.

-“When local officials don’t have a clear understanding of their obligations, it makes it difficult for the average citizen to get access,” said the bill’s sponsor, Sen. Joe Fain, R-Auburn.
+“The public’s access to records is critically important,” said the bill’s sponsor, Sen. Joe Fain.
+“When local officials don’t have a clear understanding of their obligations, it makes it difficult for an everyday citizen to be able to access these important records.”

 The third bill would grant certain legal protections to military members who are called to active duty by the governor in the case of a disaster like a fire or flood.